 Short Hikes In El Chalten

 If you are not too keen on hiking for the whole day and want something short yet with great views, don’t worry!
 El Chalten got you covered.
-These three short walks are not as time-consuming but still lead you to beautiful scenery.
+These three short walks are not as time-consuming but still lead you through beautiful scenery.

-Los Cóndores
+Los Cรณndores

-Las Águilas
+Las รguilas

-This hike doesn’t seem as popular, but I think it’s great to escape people.
+This hike doesn’t seem as popular, but I think it’s a great escape from people.
 When I did this, I didn’t see anyone except a girl and her dog at one of the vista points overlooking a vast, yellowish landscape.
 You actually get a panoramic view of Viedma lake, Cerro Huemul, and Cerro Piramide.

 Round Trip (incl Las Condores): 3.7 miles/6km | Time: 2h